Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Alternative: Dip into Wyoming and explore Grand Teton National Park

-If fishing's not your thing, you can opt out of Swan Valley and instead drive a bit further east to the mind-blowingly beautiful Grand Teton National Park, Yellowstone's less crowded neighbour.
+If fishing's not your thing, you can opt out of Swan Valley and instead drive a bit further east to the mind-blowingly beautiful Grand Teton National Park, Yellowstone's less crowded neighbor.

 You could easily spend several days wandering around this wild expanse, but it's also completely doable to squeeze a lot into one day.